sahilpaul-002/OpenCart_Manual_Testing/README.md

 # OpenCart Manual Testing
 Complete manual testing process with entire documentation of an open-source ecommerce platform OpenCart that enables the selling and purchasing of online products

+Over 150+ test casesare prepared and tested and report is generated for each of the test cases

 Contains different testing documents from start of testing precedure to the end of the precedure Documents includes :-
   1>Functional requirement specification (FRS) document